Looking Backward

 Looking Backward: 2000–1887 is a utopian time travel science fiction novel by the American journalist and writer Edward Bellamy first published in 1888.

 The book was translated into several languages, and in short order "sold a million copies."
-According to historian Daniel Immerwahr, "In the 19th-century United States, only Uncle Tom’s Cabin sold more copies in its first years" than Bellamy's book.
+According to historian Daniel Immerwahr, "In the 19th-century United States, only Uncle Tom's Cabin sold more copies in its first years" than Bellamy's book.

 The novel inspired several utopian communities.
 In the United States alone, over 162 "Bellamy Clubs" sprang up to discuss and propagate the book's ideas.
 According to Erich Fromm, "It is one of the few books ever published that created almost immediately on its appearance a political mass movement."

 Looking Backward influenced many intellectuals, and appears by title in many socialist writings of the day.
 Owing to its commitment to the nationalization of private property and the desire to avoid use of the term "socialism," this political movement came to be known as Nationalism (not to be confused with the political ideology of nationalism).

 Synopsis

-Bellamy's novel is set Boston, Massachusetts and tells the story of a young American man named Julian West who, in 1887, falls into a deep, hypnosis-induced sleep and wakes up 113 years later.
+Bellamy's novel is set in Boston, Massachusetts, and tells the story of a young American man named Julian West who, in 1887, falls into a deep, hypnosis-induced sleep and wakes up 113 years later.
 He finds himself at the same location but in a totally changed world: It is the year 2000, and while he was sleeping, the United States has been transformed into a socialist utopia.
 The remainder of the book outlines Bellamy's thoughts about improving the future.
 The major themes include problems associated with capitalism, a proposed socialist solution of a nationalization of all industry, and the use of an "industrial army" to organize production and distribution, as well as how to ensure free cultural production under such conditions.

 The young man is awoken to a guide, Doctor Leete, who shows him around and explains all the advances of this new age, including drastically reduced working hours for people performing menial jobs and almost instantaneous, internet-like delivery of goods.
 Everyone retires with full benefits at age 45, and may eat in any of the public kitchens (realized as factory-kitchens in the 1920s–30s in the USSR).
 The productive capacity of the United States is nationally owned, and the goods of society are equally distributed to its citizens.
 A considerable portion of the book is dialogue between Leete and West wherein West expresses his confusion about how the future society works and Leete explains the answers using various methods, such as metaphors or direct comparisons with 19th-century society.